ebrelsford/Leaflet.loading/README.md

    control that you added manually and do not want a separate loading control.

+## Demos

+See Leaflet.loading in action:

+ - Using the [simplest setup][simple], with the loading indicator attached to the zoom control.
+ - With the loading indicator [separate][] from the zoom control.
+ - With the loading indicator and zoom control on the [top right][topright] of the map.

 ## License

 Leaflet.loading is free software, and may be redistributed under the MIT